A Man for All Seasons (play): Themes

 More's persecution is made to seem even more unjust by the inclusion of Eustace Chapuys, the long-time Imperial ambassador to England, in the story.
-Chapuys recognizes More as a stout man of the church, and in Act II, after More's resignation from the Chancellorship, he informs More of a planned rebellion along the Scottish border, expecting More to be sympathetic.
-Instead, More informs Norfolk of the plot, showing him to be patriotic and loyal to the King.
-This, along with More's refusal to speak out against the King, shows him to be a loyal subject, and thus Cromwell appears to prosecute him out of personal spite and because he disagrees with the King's divorce.
+Chapuys recognizes More as a stout man of the church, and in Act II, after More's resignation from the Chancellorship, he informs More of a planned Catholic rebellion along the Scottish border.
+More chooses to inform Norfolk of the plot, showing him to be patriotic and loyal to the King.
+This, along with More's refusal to speak out against the King, shows him to be a loyal subject, and thus Cromwell appears to prosecute him not out of any legal obligation, but rather spite and ambition.

 Bolt also establishes an anti-authoritarian theme which recurs throughout his works.
 All people in positions of power – King Henry, Cromwell, Wolsey, Cranmer, Chapuys, even Norfolk – are depicted as being either corrupt, evil, or at best expedient and power-hungry.
 Bolt's later plays and film screenplays also delve into this theme.
 The theme of corruption is also illustrated, in Rich's rise to power, the Common Man being drawn into the events of the storyline, and in the (deliberately) anachronistic portrayal of Henry as a younger, athletic man (in 1530 he would have been almost forty and already putting on weight).

 Although it is the law that eventually forces More's execution, the play also makes several powerful statements in support of the rule of law.
-At one point More's future son-in-law, Roper, urges him to arrest Richard Rich, whose perjury will eventually lead to More's execution.
+At one point More's future son-in-law, William Roper, urges him to arrest Richard Rich, whose perjury will eventually lead to More's execution.
 More answers that Rich has broken no law, "And go he should if he were the Devil himself until he broke the law!"
 Roper is appalled at the idea of granting the Devil the benefit of law, but More is adamant.